-DNA tests can help find family, break through brick walls and trace migrational routes of ancestors.
+DNA tests can help find family, break through brick walls and trace migration routes of ancestors.
 Local to Houston, this is the company whose founder developed the very first DNA test for genealogy.

 GenSmarts is a utility that uses artificial intelligence to analyze your existing genealogy file and produce research recommendations.
 These recommendations can be specific to the library or facility you are reseaching at, and therefore can be great for trip planning!
 GenSmarts reads your data directly – it doesn’t require a Gedcom export.
-It works with over a dozen popular genealogy progams, including Family Tree Maker and PAF.
+It works with over a dozen popular genealogy progams, including Roots Magic, Family Tree Maker and PAF.

 Historic New Orleans Collection

-The Historic New Orleans Collection has launched a new version of its online catalogue.
-The new site makes the institution’ s entire catalogued collection of books, manuscripts, maps, photos, art, and ephemera accessible to the public for the first time.
-The online catalogue presents three ways to search: by keyword, advanced search, and collections themes.
-Researchers will also have access to more than 17,000 images, viewable in a gallery where they can be enlarged or compared side-by-side.
+The Historic New Orleans Collection has launched a new version of its online catalog.
+The new site makes the institution’ s entire cataloged collection of books, manuscripts, maps, photos, art, and ephemera accessible to the public for the first time.
+The online catalog presents three ways to search: by keyword, advanced search, and collections themes.
+Researchers will also have access to more than 17,000 images, view-able in a gallery where they can be enlarged or compared side-by-side.

 Linkpendium is being developed by Karen Isaacson and Brian Leverich, founders of the extremely popular RootsWeb genealogical community site.
 “The first thing we’re doing is building a directory of everything relevant to genealogy on the Web.”
 As of 9/2006, it has 5,097,259 genealogy links.